2026 United States House of Representatives elections in Alabama: District 1

-This district encompasses the entirety of Baldwin, Coffee, Covington, Dale, and Escambia counties, including the cities of Bay Minette, Daphne, Enterprise, Ozark and majority white sections of Mobile.
+In the original court-ordered map, this district encompassed the entirety of Baldwin, Coffee, Covington, Dale, and Escambia counties, including the cities of Bay Minette, Daphne, Enterprise, Ozark and majority white sections of Mobile.
 The incumbent is Republican Barry Moore, who was elected with 78.4% of the vote in 2024.

+In the legislature-approved redistricted map, the 1st district was redrawn to only include the southwestern part of the state near the Gulf of Mexico, encompassing all of both Mobile and Baldwin counties, as well as Escambia and Covington counties.
+Southeastern parts of the state in the Wiregrass Region were redrawn from the 1st district into the 2nd district.